gcalderone/GModelFit.jl/docs/src/concepts.md

 - *Fit results*: the purpose of fitting is to minimize the *distance* between the model and the data, as quantified by a proper fit statistic (typically a reduced $\chi^2$ for the Gaussian uncertainties case).
 Such statistic, as well as other information concerning the fit and the best fit parameter values and uncertainties, are returned by the [`fit!()`](@ref) function in a [`GFit.FitResult`](@ref) structure.

-- *λ-function* ([`GFit.λFunct`](@ref)): is an anonymous function used in two different contexts within **GFit.jl**:
+- Standard Julia functions can be used by **GFit.jl** in two different contexts:
   - to calculate the value of a `Parameter` as a function of other `Parameter`'s values.
 In this case the parameters are said to be *patched*, or linked, since there is a constraint between their values.
-Two (or more) parameters may be patched within the same model, or across models in a multi-model analysis;
+Two (or more) parameters may be patched within the same model, or across models when performing [Multi-dataset fitting](@ref);
   - to define a model component using a standard Julia mathematical expression involving `Parameter`s values or other components.
-  In both cases the λ-function is generated using the [`@λ`](@ref) macro and the standard Julia syntax for anonymous functions.
+  In both cases the Julia function should be properly encapsulated in a [`GFit.FunctDesc`](@ref) structure, which is typically generated using the [`@λ`](@ref) convenience macro.

 - *Minimizer*: the **GFit.jl** package provides just the tools to define and manipulate a model, but the actual fitting (namely, the minimization of the residuals) is performed by an external *minimizer* library.
 Two minimizers are currently available:
   - [LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl): a pure-Julia minimizer;